Martin Ruzé de Beaulieu: Biography

-In 1590, when Henri IV unsuccessfully besieged Laon, faithful to the Catholic League, which was then headed by the Duke of Mayenne, the king had with him, Louis Potier de Gesvres and Louis Revol, while Peter Forget de Fresnes was in Paris.

-In 1596, he bought land Longjumeau, Chilly-Michel Gaillard.
+In 1596, Ruze bought land at Longjumeau, Chilly-Michel Gaillard.
 Having no children, he bequeathed his property to Antoine Coëffier de Ruzé, Marquis Effiat, his nephew, who later became Superintendent of Finance (1626) and Marshal of France (1631).

-In 1601, during the reign of Henry IV, he was appointed Grand Master of Mining and Pierre de Beringhen comptroller-general.
+In 1601, during the reign of Henry IV, Ruze was appointed Grand Master of Mining and Pierre de Beringhen comptroller-general.
 Sully ordered them to form a committee to study and conduct excavations in the kingdom of France.

-On 3 March 1606 Henri IV gets him enlisting Antoine Lomenie, Adviser to the King in his Councils, Cabinet Secretary, who had long been his chief clerk, to relieve him in his task, Because of his age.

-On 26 August 1609 he established a will to his heir nephew Antoine Coëffier de Ruzé d'Effiat, on condition of taking the name and arms of Ruze.
-He died on 6 November 1613.
+On 3 March 1606 Henri IV enlisted Antoine Lomenie, to relieve the elderly Ruze in his tasks as adviser to the King, as Cabinet Secretary, and the royal chief clerk.
+Ruze established a will on 26 August 1609 he to his heir nephew Antoine Coëffier de Ruzé d'Effiat, on condition of taking the name and arms of Ruze.

-The black marble tomb, topped by a statue of the deceased kneeling, can be seen in the church of Saint-Etienne de Chilly-Mazarin.
+Ruze died on 6 November 1613.
+His black marble tomb, topped by a statue of Ruze kneeling, can be seen in the church of Saint-Etienne de Chilly-Mazarin.